Letianwu/ZMCintegral/README.md

 | depth | For importance sampling.
 A domain is magnified for depth times.
 Better kept within 5. |3|2|
 | sigma_multiplication | For importance sampling.
 Only domains that have very large standardand deviations (hence, very unstable) should be magnified and re-evaluated.
 Domains which are beyond sigma_multiplication * &sigma; should be recalculated.|3|4|

-IF the integration is pretty normal, the default configuration is recomanded.

-IF the resulted std is too large, one can try increasing num_trials.

-For periodic integrands with many periods, one is recomanded to set **sigma_multiplication ~ -2.**

-For high peak integrands, one is recomanded to set **sigma_multiplication ~ +3.5, a larger chunk_size_multiplier and smaller chunk_size_x**.

-The resons for these tips can be found here ??????????????

 eg:

 ```sh